kefilev/laravel-weather-service/README.md

 One additional test file (WeatherAPITest.php) is included in the tests/Feature directory.
 WeatherAPITest.php does HTTP tests for the API subscribe and unsubscribe endpoints using PHPUnit.

 To run the tests execute `php artisan test` in the console

+For tests to pass the `APP_URL` .env variable should point to `http://localhost`.
+If changing the .env or other configurations make sure to execute `php artisan config:clear` before running tests.

 ## Database structure